 In 2017 just one vote in Virginia’s 94th District gave Republicans control of Virginia’s House of Delegates, so the Republicans still block Democratic bills from even being debated!
 Your vote can make a HUGE difference!
 VOTE!

-NOT VOTING kills progress, empowers corruption, rigs elections!
+NOT VOTING kills progress, empowers corruption and rigs elections!

 VOTE! to End Corruption: After losing in 2008, Republicans flooded dark Big Money into local 2010 races nationwide, sweeping state houses so that the GOP could control redistricting after the 2010 census.
 REDMAP gerrymandering used Big Data to rig our elections, locking in eight of VA’s 11 US House seats for the GOP in 2012 even though the Democrats won the US Senate race in VA by 6%!